Learning Objectives Repository - Sysadmin

 1. Open the repository.

-2. Verify the subject displays the green published icon.
+2. Verify that the subject displays a green published icon.

-3. Confirm the user is connected to the correct school/site.
+3. Confirm the user is connected to the correct school or site.

 Cannot access the repository from the Admin section

-Symptoms: The “Learning objective repository” link does not appear.
+Symptoms: The "Learning objective repository" link does not appear in the Admin section.

 Solution: